virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 ## Custom Menus

-Th menu is an expandable list within the <b>Add-ons</b> section, comprising operations that can be extended and adjusted by means of [custom buttons](/creating-templates/user-input-parameters/#custom-buttons).
+Thе menu is an expandable list within the <b>Add-ons</b> section, comprising operations that can be extended and adjusted by means of [custom buttons](/creating-templates/user-input-parameters/#custom-buttons).

 <center>![new-menu](/img/new-menu.png)</center>